pckhoi/datamatch/doc/filtering.rst

 Filtering
 =========

-Sometime it is easier to express what pairs should be matched in term of what conditions can be used to mark a pair as unmatchable instead of what conditions can be used to mark a pair as matchable, which is the approach of indexing.
-Filtering is a technique that also aim to improve matching performance, but using conditions to reject a pair instead.
+Sometimes it is easier to express what pairs should be matched in terms of what conditions can be used to mark a pair as unmatchable instead of what conditions can be used to mark a pair as matchable, which is the approach of indexing.
+Filtering is a technique that also aims to improve matching performance, but using conditions to reject a pair instead.
 You can employ both filtering and indexing or just one of them.

-This example demonstrate how filtering work:
+This example demonstrates how filtering work:

 .. ipython::